 The Macquarie Street Wing was officially opened in 1988 (Australia’s bicentenary) by Her Majesty Queen Elizabeth II in company with Prince Philip.
 Its design as well as its contents ensure that it will continue to endear itself to future generations of Library users.

-Located in the Macquarie Street Wing, the State Reference Library reading room contains a comprehensive and diverse collection of Australian and international research material.
+Located in the Macquarie Street Wing, the Governor Marie Bashir Reading Room contains a comprehensive and diverse collection of Australian and international research material.
 This includes printed books, journals, government reports, statistics, audio–visual material and electronic resources.

 It is also home to a number of specialist services, including the Legal Information Access Centre, the Health Information Service and the Family History Service.

 The Mitchell Library's Vestibule has a stunning new contemporary glass sculpture created by the designer of the State Library's Nelson Meers Foundation Heritage Collection exhibition, Jon Hawley.